 Since 1984, the Center for Public History (CPH) at the University of Houston has been a leader in the field of public history in the city, the state of Texas, and the United States.
-The program, home to some 10 to 15 graduate students annually, administers a Masters in Public History and offers a minor in Public History for the MA and PhD in history.
-By 2013, grants, contracts, and internships under the auspices of CPH and its faculty have exceeded more than $3,500,000.
-Martin Melosi is the CPH director.
+The program administers a Masters in Public History and offers a minor in Public History for the MA and PhD in the History Department.
+Over the years, grants, contracts, and internships under the auspices of CPH and its faculty have exceeded more than $3,500,000.
+Dr. Monica Perales is the CPH director.

 - Conducts research of scholarly value and community use for Houston and the larger region

-- Builds on its faculty's international reputations in numerous fields, including energy, environmental, policy, and urban history
+- Builds on its faculty's international reputations in numerous fields

 - Trains MA and PhD students in these fields and in public history